 Finding And Investigating A Horse Trailer Rental

-It is essential when phoning the rental companies to ensure they have valid business licenses.
-The companies should be willing to offer you the names and numbers of previous clients to contact and confirm the company’s reputability.
+It is essential when phoning rental companies to ensure they have valid business licenses.
+The companies should be willing to offer you the names and numbers of previous clients to contact and confirm the company’s reputation.

-Trailer-rental insurance is considered a specialty-insurance and differs significantly from car-rental insurance.
+Trailer-rental insurance is considered specialty insurance and differs significantly from car-rental insurance.
 Ensure the company has comprehensive insurance coverage for collisions.
 Read the fine print!
 You can be made to pay for any damage your horse does to the horse trailer.